 Using a BTUH calculator is the perfect solution to enclosure ac sizing.
 It does most of the work for you, and who doesn’t love a shortcut?

-The ISC Sales BTUH calculator takes into account:
+The ISC Sales BTUH calculator takes all of these factors into account when calculating heat loads:

 To accurately read ambient temperatures for indoor enclosures: